 The first two components, the Galway Bay subsea Cabled Observatory, were installed in 2015.
 The 4km cable was installed in April 2015 using the Marine Institute’s research vessel the R.V.
 Celtic Explorer and comes ashore at Spiddal Pier.
 Researchers can bring their marine instruments and sensors to the test site.
 These can be plugged into dedicated science ports on the subsea test platform.
 The subsea test and monitoring platform was deployed in August 2015.

 The Galway bay Test Site is located on the north side of Galway Bay, 2.4km southeast of Spiddal village, which is located 19km west of Galway city.
 The area of the site is 37 hectares and it has water depths of 21-24 metres.
 The test site area is demarcated by four cardinal marks, one at each corner.
-A fibre optic telecommunications and power cable was installed from the test-site to the shore in April 2015.

 - 1 North West 53°13.90’ N - 9°16.15’ W